Undervoltologist/ITE-EC-Reader/README.md

 # ITE EC Reader

-Uses WinRing0 to access the entire EC Chip, first of it's kind, currently for ITE only.
+Uses PawnIO (which is a safe and certified driver) to access the entire EC Chip, first of it's kind, currently for ITE only.

 Use the Up & Down keys to navigate.